-Well, we’ve got the answer!
-Take advantage of the best in-season produce with our delicious and ridiculously easy corn salad.
-Candy-sweet summer corn is the star of this recipe, which uses crisp fennel, roasted cherry tomatoes, crunchy radishes, and fragrant basil for a more sophisticated take on the classic corn salad.
+Our ridiculously easy corn salad is as colorful as it is flavorful.
+Candy-sweet golden summer corn is the star of this recipe, which uses crisp fennel, roasted cherry tomatoes, crunchy radishes, and fragrant basil.

 Sweet Corn Salad with Fennel and Roasted Tomatoes